yawgmoth/HanabiData/README.md

 The game log concludes with a line starting with `Score:` followed by the final score the players reached.
 For an example on how to use the game log files to replay games, refer to [our implementation](https://github.com/yawgmoth/pyhanabi)

-Finally, we provide `extract.py` to demonstrate how to extract the data from the survey files and game logs and write them to csv suitable for processing with e.g. R.
+Finally, we provide `extract.py` to demonstrate how to extract the data from the survey files and game logs and write them to csv suitable for processing with e.g. R. Also, in [this file](https://github.com/yawgmoth/HanabiData/blob/master/hanabi_analysis.R), you can find the R code that we used for the results in the paper.
+Please note that the discrepancies are due to not every participant could be included in this repository, since they did not consent.

 ## Contributors